 No U.S. Source Income

 If you were present in the U.S. during the previous calendar year on F or J status but had NO U.S. source income, you need to file Form 8843.
 Mail the completed form to "Department of Treasury, Internal Revenue Service Center, Austin, Texas 73301-0215."
-The deadline for the form filed without a tax return is June 15, 2016, although we recommend you complete and send the form before the end of tax season on April 15, 2016.
+The deadline for the form filed without a tax return is June 15, although we recommend you complete and send the form before the end of tax season (on or around April 15).
 A sample Form 8843 can be viewed here.

-If you were present in the U.S. during the previous calendar year on F or J status and earned U.S. source income, you should receive a W-2.
+If you were present in the U.S. during the previous calendar year on F or J status and earned U.S. income, you should receive a W-2.
 You will receive the W-2 by the end of January; the W-2 details your income and any taxes withheld during the previous year.
-You must file a Form 8843 and a U.S. tax return before April 15, 2016 or file for an extension before that date.
+You must file a Form 8843 and a U.S. tax return on or around April 15 or file for an extension before that date.
 Typically, non-residents file a 1040NR-EZ or a 1040NR.
 Information on where to send this tax form, should be sent to the address included in the instructions.

 Please note that non-residents CANNOT file their taxes electronically.
-A list of potential resources on where and how to file taxes will be sent out during tax season (January through April).
+A list of potential resources on where and how to file taxes will be sent out during tax season are below:

 Filing State Taxes